kayaogz/2526-m1qdcs-terhpc/README.md

 * Aim to have a good implementation plan for one of the kernels, which should give a good baseline for other kernels since they all have similarities.

 * You can assume incX and incY are both 1 for simplicity.
+If you desire you can also cover the cases with incX or incY >1.

-* Make sure the signature of all your function exactly follows Fortran BLAS signature (sscal(...)) as you will later put all these into a library that will replace OpenBLAS in benchmark tests.
+* Make sure the signature of all your function exactly follows Fortran BLAS signature (sscal_(...)) and not CBLAS signature (cblas_sscal(...)) as you will later put all these into a library that will replace OpenBLAS in benchmark tests.

 * Create a tester that automatically generates many test cases for each kernel (including edge/patological cases) and tests them thoroughly, by comparing against OpenBLAS.

 ## Week 5: BLAS 2 kernels (only s???? type, excluding strided versions) (17/04)

+* Generate optimized AVX2 kernels for: sgemv, ssymv, strmv, strsv, sger, ssyr, ssyr2

+* Add task-based parallelism as before.

+* You can assume incX and incY are both 1 for simplicity.
+If you desire you can also cover the cases with incX or incY >1.

+* Make sure the signature of all your function exactly follows Fortran BLAS signature (sgemv_(...)) and not CBLAS signature (cblas_sgemv(...)) as you will later put all these into a library that will replace OpenBLAS in benchmark tests.

 ## Week 6: Other BLAS 3 kernels (trsm, syrk, trmm) (tentative) (24/04)

+* If you are motivated, you can also optionally try to generate optimized kernels for strsm, ssyrk, and/or strmm.

 ## Week 7: TER Presentations (date to be announced later)